Gremious/StS-DefaultModBase/README.md

 Welcome to this mildly over-commented Slay the Spire modding base.

-This is a minimal, clean, commented "default clean slate" for creating Slay the spire mods.
+This is a minimal "default clean slate" for creating Slay the spire mods.

 Use it to make your own mod of any type - If you want to add any standard in-game content (Character, cards, relics), this is a good starting point.